 Internships afford opportunities for those seeking to gain the skills required when seeking a full-time job in today's competitive job market.
 Many students who are looking to do an internship don’t know what to expect or what they should do first.

-There are many ways to find an internship and the top three ways I suggest are: networking, online databases and listings, and prospecting.
+There are many ways to find an internship.
+The top three ways are networking, online databases and listings, and prospecting.

 The internet has provided a wealth of information for those who are looking for an internship.
 Checking with the Career Services Office at your college is a good place to start to find local, national, and international internships.
 The Career Services Office will generally devote a specific section on their website for students to find internships.

 If You Can’t Find an Internship You Want to Do

 Prospecting affords an opportunity to seek out unadvertised internship and job opportunities.
 If there is a specific employer you'd like to work for, but you don't see any advertised openings, why not try contacting them directly to see if there are any potential internships or jobs opening up in the future.